Order The Bloody Planet

 —Alyse Knorr, author of Copper Mother and Annotated Glass

 The enticing thing about Callista Buchen’s The Bloody Planet is its attention to landscape.
 Her poems encase the spirit with the wavy lines of a topographic map, and because the knobs and knolls and flaming fields of Earth are not sufficient for the task, she is forced to enlist the rest of the solar system.
 “To understand it // geologically.
 This is the goal,” Buchen writes, and she does a highly creditable job of the task in this arresting collection of poems.

-—Karen Craigo, author of Stone for an Eye
+—Karen Craigo, author of No More Milk and Stone for an Eye

 At once intimate and expansive, and filled with discovery and wonder, the poems of The Bloody Planet examine a universe that is devastating, beautiful, resilient—where image, language, and stone break open, where “the ground writes, rewrites.”
 From Singapore to the “husk and yard of Ohio,” from Mercury to the “stylized dragonfly” of Neptune’s strata, these poems breathe strange and lovely atmospheres and cover vast landscapes, searching deep beneath their rich grounds.
 As I read and reread this collection, I am continually awed by the haunting geology of Buchen’s poems.